wp-insider/affiliates-manager-plugin/wpaffiliatemanager/readme.txt

 = TODO 2.0.1 =
 - Updated German language translation in the plugin.
 The translation file was submitted by Anne Ebert.
+- Updated Hebrew language translation in the plugin.
+The translation file was submitted by Ido Yitzhaki.

 = 1.9.9 =
 - Fixed the "undefined required" error in the general settings.